caius/lstrip-on-steroids/readme.md

 ## Examples & Usage

-For example, the following story reads ok, but you end up with extra whitespace at the start of each line:
+For example, the following story reads ok, but you end up with extra shitespace at the start of each line:

 	Scenario: Fake thing happens
 	  When I do something